Quick and easy way to choose the right size cane for your project

 Quick and Easy Method for Correct Cane Size

-As most of you caners know and as I state on the Chair Caning Instructions page, the size of cane to use in your chair caning projects depends on these two things.
+As most of you caners know and as I state on the Chair Caning Instructions page, the size of cane to use in your chair caning projects depends on two things.
 The diameter of the drilled holes and the distance between center hole to center hole, correct?

 Normally after you take those measurements, you would either go to the website of your favorite cane and basket supplier and look it up on their conversion tables.
 Or you would consult the tables in their catalogs.